code-fx7/JavaScript/README.md

 ### How to use this Project

-Please use nodemon to watch my Project.
+Please use node or nodemon to watch my Project.

 ##### Developed with